Dividend Growth Drives A 10% Yield From Lowell Miller's Closed-End Fund

 Fund Performance

-For the six-month period ending April 30, HIE’s market price return was +18.0% and the market total return (ie. with dividends reinvested) was +24.5%.
+For the six-month period ending April 30, HIE’s market price return was +18.0% and the market total return (i.e., with dividends reinvested) was +24.5%.
 This compares to the S&P 500’s total return (SPY) of +14.0 Over the past three months, HIE has given up some ground to SPY (1.4% to SPY’s 4.9% Total Returns) but leads for the year by a considerable margin as we can see in this Year to Date chart.

-Discount Moves to Premium
+Discount Moves To Premium

-Distribution Yield is 10.3%
+Distribution Yield Is 10.3%

-The monthly distribution has been $0.1160 per share since the funds inception.
-At the current market price ($13.46) forward yield is 10.3%.
+The monthly distribution has been $0.1160 per share since the fund's inception.
+At the current market price ($13.46), forward yield is 10.3%.
 This is the fourteenth highest market distribution yield of 170 equity CEFs (source: cefanalyzer).
 NAV yield is 10.8%, which is also the fourteenth highest of that group.

-Does the NAV Yield Support the Premium?
+Does The NAV Yield Support The Premium?

 As I’ve shown repeatedly, within CEF categories discount status is usually positively correlated with NAV yield, so it is not surprising that such a high yield would drive the discount into premium territory.